parrishioner/chosen/README.md

 # Chosen  - extra text

-# hell thereo
+# hello there

-Chosen is a library for making long, unwieldy select boxes more user friendly...
+Chosen is a library for making long, unwieldy select boxes more user friendly...........

 - jQuery support: 1.4+
 - Prototype support: 1.7+